Zasilkovna/WooCommerce/readme.txt

 Please contact us at technicka.podpora@zasilkovna.cz .

 == Changelog ==
+= 1.8.5 =
+Updated: Users now have the option in the Packeta pick-up point carrier settings to choose whether to deliver to Z-Boxes, pick-up points, or both.
+Updated: Added more packet statuses
+Fixed: Fixed a bug that caused the plugin to crash when there is an unexpected or invalid packet status in the database

 = 1.8.4 =
 Fixed: Incorrect usage of a helper class causing an error when order with stored API error message is in the order list.